How to buy gold bullion online - here's the cheapest way

 |Cost to buy fine gold

-But it gets worse.
-When you come to sell a small gold bar or coin, you are very unlikely to realise full value for it.
-A dealer will not buy gold from you at the spot price, as they have to factor in their overheads, and they also have to consider the chance that the bar or coin is not what they think it is.
-Some rarer coins might be quoted at prices above spot, but in gold bullion products like small bars, Sovereigns and Krugerrands this usually results in you receiving 5-8% less than the spot price when you come to sell.
+A coin or bar dealer will not buy gold from you at the spot price, as they have to factor in their business overheads.
+They also have to consider the chance that the bar or coin is not what they think it is.
+Some rarer coins might be quoted at prices above spot, but in gold bullion products like small bars, Sovereigns or Krugerrands, this usually results in you receiving 2-5% less than the spot price when you come to sell.

-All told, the typical roundtrip cost of buying and selling a small gold bar or coin can cost you at least 10% of the value of the gold.
-This seems like a poor way of going about buying something that has the primary purpose as a store of value.
+All told, the typical roundtrip cost of buying and selling a small gold bar or coin will cost you 10% or more of the value of the gold it contains.
+Losing one-tenth of your money seems like a poor way of buying something with the primary purpose of a store of value.

 |Spot at £854 per TrOz||Best price||Per ounce*||Best buy back**||Cost of spread|